andresebr/kumodd/docs/guide/How-to-Verify-Data.md

 When differences in metadata are detected, between on disk and in Google Drive, kumodd show a diff on standard output that highlights the rows and columns of metadata that changed.
-To disable reporting of differences, use -nodiffs.
+To disable reporting of differences, use __-nodiffs__.

 ``` shell
 kumodd -col short -list pdf